Agreement and Statistical Efficiency in Bayesian Perception Models: Introduction

-In this work we are interested in Bayesian models of learning with the goal of bringing together perspectives of theoretical Economics, and experimental and computational psychology.
-We are interested scenarios where individuals repeatedly observe each other and take actions on a connected graph representing the social network connecting them.
+In this work we are interested in Bayesian models of learning with the goal of bringing together perspectives of theoretical Economics, experimental and computational psychology, and language models.
+We are interested in scenarios where agents, either humans or artificial intelligence, repeatedly observe each other and communicate on a connected graph representing the social network connecting them.

 Since the foundational work of Aumann~\cite{Aumann:76}, economists have modeled collections of rational individuals as Bayesian agents who learn from each other and take actions as to maximize utility.
 The network setup was introduced in~\cite{GeanakoplosPolemarchakis:82} and the results of~\cite{Aumann:76,GeanakoplosPolemarchakis:82} establish that agents ultimately agree in their posterior if each action reveals the current individual posterior mean.
 We will call this the {\em belief model}.
 More recent research~\cite{DemarzoSkiadas:99,Ostrovsky:12}, see also ~\cite{MosselTamuz:17,MMSO:18}, establish that assuming that the initial information the agents receive is independent (conditionally given the unknown state of the world), then the posterior is the optimal Bayes posterior given all private information.